ashishSoni1234/MediFlow-AI/README.md

 ![Doctor dashboard notifications panel](Images/Screenshot%202026-07-27%20025458.png)

-The generated summary is also pushed to the notification bell as an `IN_APP` entry, proving the report reaches the doctor through a delivery channel separate from the patient-side confirmation email.
+The generated summary is also pushed to the notification section  bell as an `IN_APP` entry, proving the report reaches the doctor through a delivery channel separate from the patient-side confirmation email.

 ---